 #190.
 LOAVES LEFT FOR THE BELL-RINGERS.
 If your sense of the medieval period is formed by stained glass, illuminated manuscripts, sacred architecture, the beautiful Middle English verses and carols, and the lovely choral music, coming on the poetry of Francois Villon is going to pull you up short, rather like a concert of motets and madrigals finishing with a few songs by Kurt Weill, sung by someone with a real bottom-of-the-bottle voice, like Lotte Lenya or Marianne Faithfull.
 Rather than the world of liturgy and reverence—what Will Durant called the age of faith—Villon is closer to the bibulous tavern songs in the Carmina Burana, but ending in prospect not with a last round or with prayers at Compline, but something starker still—the end of a rope.
 We hear the beery joshing and the claws of his humor change into the felt threat of death, and it casts its shadow back over all he wrote.
 Villon always remembers the day is short.

-Born in 1431, Villon took his degree from the University of Paris, and it is possible to sense him ghosting around the still-academic Latin Quarter.
-After that he shows up as part of the ruckus and roister of student tavern-haunting night life, where, as Stevenson nicely put it, “worldly and monkish elements were presented in a curious confusion.”
+Born in 1431, Villon took his degree from the University of Paris, and it is possible to sense him ghosting around the still-academic Latin Quarter on the south side of the Seine.
+After that he shows up as part of the ruckus and roister of the students' tavern-haunting night life, where, as Stevenson nicely put it, “worldly and monkish elements were presented in a curious confusion.”
 He was arrested once for stabbing a priest (released on the grounds of its being self-defense) and thereafter ran up a long sheet of petty theft and misbehaving.
 In 1461 he was imprisoned again, the horrific, depleting experience that led to his great long poem, “Le Testament,” but was released on an amnesty from Louis XI, whom he later praised and thanked in verse (“Bienfait ne se doit oublier.”—“A good deed must not be forgotten”).
 In 1463, having narrowly escaped hanging, he was banished from Paris.
 It is the last we ever hear of him.

 Very much the best Villon in English is the terse and convincing translation done by Galway Kinnell, which ranks with the best of his own verse: The Poems of Francois Villon, University Press of New England, 1977.
+Another excellent edition and translation--with a fuller text and excellent notes--is Francois Villon: Complete Poems, edited with translation and commentary by Barbara N. Sargent-Baur, and published by the University of Toronto Press in 1994.
 It’s as recently as 2014 that Villon got an edition in the French scholarly series from Gallimard, La Pleiade, all to himself (992 pages! whoof!) but for the less ample budget, there is the Oeuvres Completes in the Lettres Gothiques series for Livre de Poche, edited by Claude Thiry and annotated to the teeth.